 Mamoru Oshii’s 1995 film Ghost In The Shell is lauded as one of the greatest anime films ever made and with good reason.
 The film employs novel animation techniques and a stunning score.
 However its greatest achievement is the prescient and progressive story.
 Adapted from Masamune Shirow’s manga of the same name, the film follows Major Motoko Kusanagi (a cyborg whose entire body save her brain is synthetic) of Public Security Section 9 as she and her team investigate the actions of a mysterious hacker known as the Puppet Master.
 The investigation into the identity of the hacker unfolds parallel to Kusanagi’s questioning of the nature of existence and the effect of her augmentations.
-Both narratives merge, deftly dealing with ideas of gender, sexuality, identity, and technology.
-I find these ideas fascinating.
-It helped me imagine what a post-human environment might look like and how gender, sexuality, identity, and the body could change.
+It helped me imagine what a post-human environment might look like and how identity and the body could change.
 More importantly, Ghost In The Shell and its concepts proved to be a great influence on Ka, my series of mannequin portraits.

 HALF-LIFE 2 (VALVE CORPORATION)